TysonTH/DiscordGameServerManager/README.md

 This was written with only private use in mind, so it currently does not have any security features in place that you would expect a public Discord bot to have.

-This has not been tested on Windows, so it assumes you will be running this under a common Debian distribution and a bash shell, but it should be easy to set up with a little know-how.
+This has not been tested on Windows, so it assumes you will be running this under a typical GNU/Linux distribution with a Bash shell, but it should be easy to set up on other configurations with a little know-how.

 ## Requirements